MOSN97/Squircletopia/README.md

 - Squircletopia is a topdown RPG with turn-based combat where the village of Squircles must settle their differences with four hostile factions.
 Or destory them.
 Whatever works.
 - Controls: WASD or Arrow Keys to move; Shift to sprint.
 Click with the mouse or use Spacebar or Enter to interact with nearby objects.
 - This game uses several free-to-use assets.
-A credit list will be added here in the future.
+A credit list can be found below.

+## Credits

+- Game by MOSN
+- Music and SFX by FreeSFX.co.uk
+- Tileset by ArMM1998 (OpenGameArt.org)
+- Various battle SFX by Bart K., tarfmagougou, p0ss and Inspector J (OpenGameArt.org)
+- And thanks to the beta tester team!